Dogukanyllmaz/KodlamaIo-RentACar/README.md

 ## 🎯 About

--It is written in accordance with SOLID principles.
+- It is written in accordance with SOLID principles.
 It is designed in the form of a multi-tier enterprise architecture, consisting of Entities, DataAccess, Business, Core and WebAPI layers.
 Jwt (Login and Register) and Middleware (error detection) are integrated into the system.

 ## Latest Updates
 - Jwt is integrated into the system.